base/base/docs/specs/experimental/cannon-fault-proof-vm-mt.md

 A write also resets the `preimageOffset` to 0, indicating the intent to read a new pre-image.

 When handling pre-image reads, the `preimageKey` is used to lookup the pre-image data from an Oracle.
-A max 4-byte chunk of the pre-image at the `preimageOffset` is read to the specified address.
+A max `WordSize`-byte chunk of the pre-image at the `preimageOffset` is read to the specified address.
-Each read operation increases the `preimageOffset` by the number of bytes requested (truncated to 4 bytes and subject to alignment constraints).
+Each read operation increases the `preimageOffset` by the number of bytes requested (truncated to `WordSize` bytes and subject to alignment constraints).

 #### Pre-image I/O Alignment

-As mentioned earlier in [memory](#memory), all memory operations are 4-byte aligned.
+As mentioned earlier in [memory](#memory), all memory operations are `WordSize`-byte aligned.
 Since pre-image I/O occurs on memory, all pre-image I/O operations must strictly adhere to alignment boundaries.
 This means the start and end of a read/write operation must fall within the same alignment boundary.
 If an operation were to violate this, the input `count` of the read/write syscall must be